guzzlerio/docs.corcel.io/content/setup/installation.md

     parent: Setup
 ---

-Go to [downloads.corcel.io](downloads.corcel.io) and download the corcel package for your operating system.
+Go to our [downloads section](http://corcel.io/downloads/) and download the corcel package for your operating system.

+## Package Managers

+**We will soon** support popular package managers on the various distributions including aptitude, pacman, yum, homebrew, chocolatey and more ...